 On-Site and Off-Site Analysis

 Both on-site and off-site factors will include a website’s ranking in search engine results.
 You generally have complete control over the on-site factors and minimal or no control over the off-site factors.
 Analytics will reveal the relationship between these various factors so that you can optimize results for a client.
-At the same time, you can analyze competing websites to take advantage of weaknesses potentially.
+At the same time, you can potentially analyze competing websites to take advantage of weaknesses.

 Get Your Feet Wet

-Even if you have some prior knowledge of SEO, you likely have a lot to learn about these concepts and how to build and execute a sound strategy effectively.
+Even with some prior SEO knowledge, you likely have a lot to learn about these concepts and how to build and execute a sound strategy effectively.
 Before you quit your day job, consider building a website of your own to gain proficiency in concepts and skills.
 Utilize all of the analytical tools and online resources to expand your expertise.
 This process can also help you achieve the confidence to deliver great results for your first client.

-There is another crucial reason why it makes sense to launch your own website upfront.
+Another crucial reason it makes sense to launch your own website upfront.
 When you position yourself as an SEO expert, your potential clients will reasonably look at how well your own website ranks.
 Because of this, your website can be one of your most essential marketing tools, like an SEO freelancer.

 As you move from getting your feet wet to standing on solid ground, get familiar with some of the many industry tools and resources that professionals routinely use.
 These are Google Keyword Planner, the Wordtracker Keyword Suggestion tool, Moz, SEM Rush, and others.